MathWorks-Teaching-Resources/Engineering-Problem-Solving/README.md

 ## Prerequisites

-This module assumes knowledge of some problem solving theory.
+This module assumes knowledge of some problem solving theory and calculus.
 There is minimal MATLAB knowledge required for these scripts and models, but you could use [MATLAB Onramp](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted), [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink), and [Simscape Onramp](https://matlabacademy.mathworks.com/details/simscape-onramp/simscape) as resources to acquire familiarity with MATLAB syntax, live scripts, and Simulink/Simscape models.

 ## Getting Started